Here are seven tips that could help you spend less on your next trip:

 - Use your credit card to pay for your travels.
 According to Consumer Reports, the Fair Credit Billing Act limits your responsibility for unauthorized credit card charges to $50, a protection not available for cash, debit cards and checks [source: Consumer Reports].
 However, make sure you have enough money saved up to pay off the balance for your trip upon your return and avoid interest charges.

 While money is obviously a huge factor when you're exploring an unknown corner of the world, it's important to enjoy yourself and gain new experience.
 If you plan ahead and make some good choices, money will hardly be on your mind.
-For lots more information on travel and budgeting, see the links on the next page.
+For lots more information on travel and budgeting, see the links below.